gitlabhq/omnibus-gitlab/doc/settings/database.md

 #### GitLab 12.10 and later

-The default PostgreSQL version is set to 11.x, and an automatic upgrade of the database is done on package upgrades for installs with a single database node.
+The default PostgreSQL version is set to 11.x, and an automatic upgrade of the database is done on package upgrades for installs that are not using repmgr or Geo.

 The automatic upgrade is skipped in any of the following cases: